angular-schule/angular-cli-ghpages/README.md

 Please share your knowledge by writing an article about how to set up the deployment.

 1. [GitHub Actions](https://github.com/angular-schule/angular-cli-ghpages/blob/master/docs/README_environment_github_actions.md) by [Dharmen Shah](https://github.com/shhdharmen)
-2. TODO: Travis CI
+2. Travis CI
-3. TODO: CircleCI
+3. CircleCI

 ## ⁉️ FAQ <a name="faq"></a>